statmike/vertex-ai-mlops/Dev/BQML Predictions - Remote Model Tutorial.md

 #### Step 2: Create a BigQuery Dataset and Remote Model

-Import and Initialize BigQuery Client
+Import and initialize a BigQuery Client:
 ```python
 # BigQuery Client
 from google.cloud import bigquery